PCMDI/pcmdi.github.io/CMIP6/Guide/dataManagers.md

 http://esgf.github.io/esg-publisher/

-General CMIP6 configuration, ie. the esg.cmip6.ini file is prepared, thus publisher are not required to make any changes.
-If when preparing your data if your institution model is missing, please contact esgf-pwt@llnl.gov and we will update the file on github.
+The CMIP6 publishing configuration, ie. the esg.cmip6.ini file is automatically generated and downloaded from github.com (using `esgfetchini`).
+While preparing your data, if you discover that your source_id is missing, please contact esgf-pwt@llnl.gov and we will update the file on github.

 If your data node does not run LAS, you will need to change the "las_configure" setting to "false".